RSS

 You first press the cushion to each other, than press them in and then inwards... click !

-Pioneer SE-M10R connect the cordLong Cable
+Pioneer SE-M10R adjust the height

 When stretched out all the way the cable has a length of about 7 meters, normally the length is about 2.5 meters.
 This is extremely useful when your cd/record case cannot be placed near the mixer.